ByJumperX4/apps-custom-css/README.md

-# discord-custom-css
+# apps-custom-css

-Some CSS for discord (Vencord/Equicord)
+Some CSS for apps I use

-I use this with `https://mwittrien.github.io/BetterDiscordAddons/Themes/EmojiReplace/base/Google.css` Google emojis :3
+For discord, I use this with Google emojis `https://mwittrien.github.io/BetterDiscordAddons/Themes/EmojiReplace/base/Google.css`